New renormalons from analytic trans-series

 In addition to opening conceptual problems on the interpretation of the new singularities, our work can be also much improved on a computational level.
 The Wiener--Hopf method is very useful to obtain the very first coefficients of the trans-series, but it is not practical to compute higher order terms.
 For that, we would need for example an extension of Volin's method which incorporates non-perturbative effects.
 It would be also nice to complete our analysis and study UV renormalons in the bosonic models.
 One should also extend our considerations to the mother of all quantum integrable systems, namely the Lieb--Liniger model \cite{ll}.
 The leading IR singularity of the ground state energy of this model was detected numerically in \cite{mr-ll}, but extending our tools to this case is not completely straightforward.

-Finally, an important issue is how the findings of this paper relate to the different versions of the resurgence program considered in \cite{dpmss}.
-Our results fully validate the weak version of the program, and we have provided evidence that the free energy in these models can be written as a Borel-resummed trans-series.
-The strong version of the program requires that all the formal power series appearing in the trans-series can be eventually produced from a resurgent decoding of the perturbative sector.
-Our results are not conclusive on this issue.
+Finally, an important issue is how the findings of this paper relate to the two versions of the resurgence program considered in \cite{dpmss}.
+According to the weak version of the program, every observable with an asymptotic expansion can be written as a Borel-resummed trans-series.
+Our results fully validate this version for the free energy and are backed by numerical evidence.
+Meanwhile, the strong version of the program requires in addition that all the formal power series appearing in the trans-series can be eventually produced from a resurgent decoding of the perturbative sector.
+In this case, our results are not conclusive.
 As we discussed in section \ref{bos-results}, the $O(3)$ non-linear sigma model might be a counter-example for the strong resurgence program, since there is a real, exponentially small correction which can not be detected through the large order behavior of the perturbative series.
 However, this might be an exception rather than the norm, and in \cite{abbh1, abbh2} substantial evidence was given that the strong resurgence program was valid for the $O(4)$ non-linear sigma model.
 It would be very interesting to know which version of the resurgence program is implemented in the different models that we studied, and a more thorough application of our analytic framework should be able to answer this question.